 Sonos Play 3 vs Play 5: Pros & Cons and Verdict

 In this Sonos Play 5 vs Play 3 article, we’ll compare, evaluate and rate the most important aspects of both Sonos speakers.
-We’ll also present detailed charts, and lastly, we’ll come up with a reasonable verdict and crown either of these two as the leading product.
+We’ll also present detailed charts, and lastly, we’ll come up with a reasonable verdict and crown one as the leading product.

 1. Setup Process

 The first topic we have to address is the setup processes of Play 3 and Play 5.
 It’s essential for them to have simple and straightforward installation processes since no one likes spending hours reading manuals and watching guides on YouTube.

 Sonos PLAY:3 and PLAY:5

 The real reason why Sonos is so popular is its ease-of-use.
 If you think that the setup processes of PLAY:3 and PLAY:5 can cause a lot of trouble, I’ll save you from the torture.

 What you need to know first is that we control every SONOS speaker via the mobile app that is available for iOS and Android devices.
 As soon as you’ve downloaded it, the app will guide you through the whole installation process.

 If you’d like to know how to complete the process or what the visual guide looks like, make sure to watch this: